circleci/circleci-docs/jekyll/_cci2/executor-types.md

       - image: buildpack-deps:trusty
 ```
 In this example, all steps run in the container created by the first image listed under the `build` job.
 To make the transition easy, CircleCI maintains convenience images on Docker Hub for popular languages.
 See [Using Pre-Built CircleCI Docker Images]({{ site.baseurl }}/2.0/circleci-images/) for the complete list of names and tags.
 If you need a Docker image that installs Docker and has Git, consider using `docker:stable-git`, which is an offical [Docker image](https://hub.docker.com/_/docker/).

+### Docker Image Best Practices

+- Avoid using mutable tags like `latest` or `1` as the image version in your `config.yml file`.
+It is best practice to use precise image versions or digests, like `redis:3.2.7` or `redis@sha256:95f0c9434f37db0a4f...` as shown in the examples.
+Mutable tags often lead to unexpected changes in your job environment.
+CircleCI cannot guarantee that mutable tags will return an up-to-date version of an image.
+You could specify `alpine:latest` and actually get a stale cache from a month ago.

+- If you experience increases in your run times due to installing additional tools during execution, it is best practice to use the [Building Custom Docker Images Documentation]({{ site.baseurl }}/2.0/custom-images/) to create a custom image with tools that are pre-loaded in the container to meet the job requirements.

+More details on the Docker Executor are available in the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/) document.

 ### Using Machine